Duchenne muscular dystrophy (DMD)

 Please speak to your medical team to learn more about the symptoms and complications of DMD.

-Duchenne muscular dystrophy (DMD) and Becker muscular dystrophy (BMD) are both genetic conditions caused by genetic changes in the DMD gene on the X chromosome.1,6 These genetic changes include single base changes (sequence variants/ a single letter changes in the genetic code), deletions, duplications, insertions and other changes.1 For more information on different types of genetic changes, please refer to Centre for Genetics Education: Types of genetic variation.
+DMD and Becker muscular dystrophy (BMD) are both genetic conditions caused by disease-causing genetic variants (changes) in the DMD gene on the X chromosome.1,6 These genetic variants include single base changes (sequence variants/ a single letter changes in the genetic code), deletions, duplications, insertions and other changes.1 For more information on different types of genetic variants, please refer to Centre for Genetics Education: Types of genetic variation.

 The DMD gene is a very large gene responsible for making the dystrophin protein that is important for muscle stability, function and strength.
-In Duchenne muscular dystrophy (DMD), the genetic changes result in no normal (functional) dystrophin protein being made, whilst in BMD, there is still dystrophin protein but at lower amounts than normal or is only partially functional.1,3
+In DMD, the genetic changes result in no normal (functional) dystrophin protein being made, whilst in BMD, there is still dystrophin protein but at lower amounts than normal or is only partially functional.1,3

 If you would like to learn more about the inheritance and impact of this condition, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
 More information about genetic counselling can be found at: